 Working with their boards of directors, committees and human resources and payroll personnel, I advise clients on how to design and operate their employee benefit and executive compensation plans to comply with statutory, regulatory and fiduciary requirements, and how to correct their compliance failures via self-correction or submission to the IRS’s Voluntary Correction Program or the Department of Labor’s Voluntary Fiduciary Correction Program.

 I am most inspired by the ultimate goal of employer-sponsored retirement plans—helping workers save for retirement—and I am a staunch advocate of employer retirement plans.
 I regularly volunteer to lobby Congress regarding federal tax law, proposed legislation and retirement plan policy.

-Congress can’t seem to keep its hands off of your health or your retirement.
-Expect significantly more legislative proposals in 2019 directed at improving the rate and amount of retirement savings by employees—and along with that expect the attendant headaches of more regulations and more changes to existing employer-sponsored retirement plans.
+On top of that, Congress can’t seem to keep its hands off of your health or your retirement.
+Expect significantly more legislative proposals in 2019 and 2020 directed at improving the rate and amount of retirement savings by employees—and along with that expect the attendant headaches of more regulations and more changes to existing employer-sponsored retirement plans.
 Meanwhile, significant new developments in technology like blockchain and smart contracts, which have already impacted securities law, appear poised to impact—in ways expected/projected to be both good and bad at this point—not just plan investments but plan administration, trust accounting and plan audits.
 Plan fiduciaries will need to keep abreast of the effect these technological developments will have on employee benefit plans.

 Journal of Compensation and Benefits | March 20, 2018